BelmY/wikiSDoR/Running-OpenWebRX-on-system-startup.md

     tmux a

 `tmux` is quite a useful tool.
 The programs you start within a `tmux` session will persist even if you close your `ssh` session.
-Some basic keybindings:
+Some basic keyboard shortcuts:

     Ctrl+b, then d                    :  Detaches the tmux session.
 You can return to it by `tmux a`.
     Ctrl+b, then % or "               :  Splits your screen horizontally or vertically.